 Staying out in the sun too long can give you a sunburn and make you feel exhausted.
 Did you know that it can affect your vision, too?

 If you get dehydrated, lack of moisture can make it hard for your eyes to naturally produce enough tears, which can contribute to seasonal dry eye.
 If you already have dry eye, extremely dry heat can exacerbate your symptoms of itchy, red, sore, and irritated eyes.

 Do you sit in front of a fan or air conditioning system?
 That may feel great, but it can also contribute to dryer and less comfortable eyes.

 To give your eyes some temporary relief, keep artificial tears on hand.
-If your eyes still feel dry or uncomfortable, contact Low Vision Of Colorado.
+If your eyes still feel dry or uncomfortable, contact Low Vision Of Nebraska.